Tamsin Stuart Art

 So if you were asked to picture a polar bear in a snowy place I'm guessing most people would probably conjure up a very white, cold scene.

 Well here's my take on the subject.
 This is the third in my Winter Collection 2019.
-Not a lot of white going on here and a whole lot of colour instead.

 The Hunter